Read our customer notice

 The Ontario Energy Board will hold a public hearing

-The Ontario Energy Board (OEB) will hold a public hearing to consider the application filed by EPCOR.
-During the hearing, which could be an oral or written hearing, the OEB will question EPCOR about its application.
-The OEB will also hear questions and arguments from individuals that have registered to participate (called intervenors) in the hearing.
+The OEB will hold a public hearing to consider EPCOR’s application.
+During the hearing, we will question EPCOR on the request for rate changes.
+We will also hear questions and arguments from individuals that have registered to participate (called intervenors) in the OEB’s hearing.
 At the end of this hearing, the OEB will decide what, if any, rate increase will be allowed.

 The OEB is an independent and impartial public agency.
-It makes decisions that serve the public interest.
-Its goal is to promote a financially viable and efficient energy sector that provides customers with reliable energy services at a reasonable cost.
+We make decisions that serve the public interest.
+Our goal is to promote a financially viable and efficient energy sector that provides you with reliable energy services at a reasonable cost.